darellanodev/gif-tower-defense/README.md

   - [x] Use static property for store createdEnemies and then use it to generate ID with a getter when creating a new enemy.
   - [x] Remove unnecesary code (search for use of this.XXXXClass and call directly classes)
   - [x] Refactor to use Position interface in other parts of the code (for example, explosions)
+  - [x] Hud: Create tests for methods like isInsideTowersButtonsBar, isInsideMagicsButtonsBar
+  - [x] Hud: Reconvert Hud to be an static class with static methods because there is only one instance
   - [ ] Move from main.ts related code into their classes.
   - [ ] Class methods (static methods) to instantiate objects
   - [ ] Setters